xdefago/stats-ci/README.md

 This crate makes it easy to compute confidence intervals based on sample data for various situations, including mean, quantiles, proportions, and comparison.

-This crate exports a type [`Confidence`] to express a confidence level and a type [`Interval`] to represent a confidence interval.
+This crate is build around a type [`Confidence`] to express a confidence level and a type [`Interval`] to represent a confidence interval.
 Intervals are generic and can be instantiated for various types, beyond the usual float or integer types.